Monotone Measures for Non-Local Correlations: Maximal correlation ribbon

 \begin{remark} For simplicity, we sometimes use the big O notation, replacing $K\epsilon^3$ and $K\cdot \E_U\big[\|p_{AB|U} - p_{AB}\|_1^3\big]$ with $O(\epsilon^3)$ and $O(\E_U\big[\|p_{AB|U} - p_{AB}\|_1^3\big])$ respectively.
 Throughout, whenever we write $O(\cdot)$ we mean multiplication of a constant that depends only on the underlying distribution and $\lambda_1, \lambda_2$. \end{remark}

-We can now obtain a proof for Theorem~\ref{thm:MC-ribbon-tensor-data} using the above theorem; We may follow the same steps as in the proof of Theorem~\ref{thm:ribbon-tensor-data} and only take care of the third order correction terms.
+We can now obtain a proof for Theorem~\ref{thm:MC-ribbon-tensor-data} (data processing and tensorization properties of the MC ribbon) using the above theorem.
+We may follow the same steps as in the proof of Theorem~\ref{thm:ribbon-tensor-data} (data processing and tensorization properties of the HC ribbon) and only take care of the third order correction terms.
 Here with this idea we present a proof for part (i) of Theorem~\ref{thm:MC-ribbon-tensor-data}.
 A proof for part (ii) is obtained similarly.

 Suppose that $p_{A_1A_2B_1B_2}=p_{A_1B_1}\cdot p_{A_2B_2}$, and assume that $(\lambda_1, \lambda_2)\in \fS(A_1A_2, B_1B_2)$.
 Take an arbitrary $p_{U|A_1B_1}$ and define $p_{A_1A_2B_1B_2U}$ using~\eqref{eq:ua1b1a2b1-independent-10}.
 Then following the proof of part (i) of Theorem~\ref{thm:ribbon-tensor-data} we should add the extra term